Bischoff/wozmania/README.md

      (gdb) c
 ```

-There are three subroutines to help debugging.
-They are commented out
+There are four subroutines and one directive to help debugging.
-by default:
+They are commented out by default:
 ```
    emulate:
         //bl    trace
         //bl    break
         //bl    check

+	//b	print_nibble

+        //.align     16
+memory:
 ```

 You may uncomment these lines according to your debugging needs.

+### trace

 `trace` prints the registers for each executed 6502 instruction.

+### break

 `break` allows to set a 6502 breakpoint.
 For example, from `gdb`, to specify
 `$DAF2` as a break point address: